VEuPathDB/vagrant-easyredmine/README.md

 hang indefinitely waiting for input that the non-interactive script cannot provide.
 The `~/install.log` captures the stdout of the process and should be consulted to check for running state.

+Start the virtual machine with `vagrant up`.
+This boots the VM and starts provisioning.

 ## Production Installation